ExpressLRS/Docs/docs/quick-start/transmitters/betafpv900.md

         1. Launch the [ExpressLRS Configurator](../installing-configurator.md) on your Computer.
             ![Configurator Release]{ align=right }

-            - Make sure Official Releases is active from the horizontal tab.
+            - Make sure `Official Releases` is active from the horizontal tab.
-            - Make sure you have selected the Released version you want to flash into your TX module.
+            - Ensure you select the Released version you want to flash into your TX module.

             <br clear="right" />
         2. Select the Device Category and Device target matching your hardware.